ssorj/quiver/misc/notes.md

 ## Message Settlement

 - Message settlement latencies are calculated using the same methods and display profiles used by message receive latencies.
-- Settlement latencies are calculated on a subset of the messsage stream.
+- Runtime settlement latencies are calculated on a subset of the messsage stream.
 Runtime processing can not keep up with fast streams.
+- Summary latencies are calculated using all messages in the message stream.